StefanErceg/AutoPartsShop/README.md

 # AutoPartsShop
-MySQL database project for university exam
+Project for university exam with MySQL database and JavaFX client application.